 8. Establish traditional mealtime blessings – It is common for Christian families to pray before meals, but start a tradition of using specific prayers from the Bible for mealtime blessings.
 My favorites are sections from Psalm 104, 136, and 145.

-9. Institute a Bible-memory time – This can take as little as a minute or two a day when you’re starting out, but it can make a huge difference in the long-run.
+9. Institute a Bible-memory time – This can take as little as five minutes a day when you’re starting out, but it can make a huge difference in the long-run.
 Using something like a Charlotte Mason memory system to keep track of who is memorizing what.
 You can use this for specific Bible verses, longer passages, and even creeds or catechism questions.

 10. Integrate the Bible into school subjects – If you homeschool, this is easy to do.
 Find curricula that does the integration for you.
 Since the Bible is a historical book, you can integrate Biblical history into world history.
 You can talk about the good or bad traits of the characters in the books you read.

 When your children are young, you can use the Bible directly when teaching the discipline of handwriting.
 I created a handwriting workbook for my oldest son using a long passage of the Bible we were memorizing as a family.
 This has spawned a whole line of Bible copywork workbooks called Write Through the Bible (in 3 different levels) and they have been a great help to our family.